-To ensure they have the best chance of delivering on their strategic objective, large capital projects should go through a rigorous, structured process.
-A development lifecycle to test cost assumptions, assess risk, evaluate market conditions and ensure the project itself is fit for purpose.
+To ensure they have the best chance of delivering on their strategic objectives, large capital projects should go through a rigorous, structured capital project approval process.
+A development lifecycle is put in place to test cost assumptions with project budgets, risk assessments and market condition evaluations to ensure the project planning and capital project are fit for purpose.
 This is often called Front End Loading (FEL).

-In some organisations, overworked and under pressure, project managers take shortcuts with the development lifecycle.
-When this happens, projects that were thought to cost $50 million suddenly balloon out.
 The wrong technologies are adopted because of insufficient due diligence.
-Some approved projects turn out to be impossible to build – for any amount of money.
-Or the approach isn’t fit for purpose.
-And sometimes a project will be built, only to fail to solve the business objective that got its approval over the line because the market has evaporated.
+Some approved projects turn out to be impossible to build – irrelevant of the total project cost.
+Or the approach isn't fit for purpose.
+And sometimes a capital project will be built, only to fail to solve the business objective that got its approval over the line, because the market has evaporated.

 How can executives ensure the business case they are presented with is sufficiently robust?

-Organisations need a fast, easy means of tracking and validating all the steps that go into a development lifecycle.
-Ideally, this should be visualised on an executive dashboard, allowing users to drill down into each step to check risk, cost, technology and market assessments.
+Organisations need a fast, easy means of tracking and validating all the steps that go into capital planning.
+Ideally, this should be visualised on an executive dashboard, allowing teams to drill down into each step to check risk, cost, technology, and market assessments before seeking project approval.

-“When you can adequately assess a project’s viability from all angles, you are closer to achieving successful project outcomes and having confidence in your capital planning.”
+“When you can adequately assess a project's viability from all angles, you are closer to achieving successful project outcomes and having confidence in your capital planning.”

 By guiding project managers through the project development process, you can record assessment answers at each stage.
 The process gathers information on both project and enterprise risk and records whether the project has been subject to ‘red flag questions'.